How to Price Your Massage Therapy Services for Maximum Profitability

 A common oversight is not including your own salary in the cost calculation.
 As a business owner, your time is valuable, and your pricing should reflect a fair wage that supports your livelihood.

-Step 2: Research Local Market Rates
+Step 2: Compare Local Rates and Understand Your Value

 Common Mistake